singhanubhavme/singhanubhavme/README.md

 # Hi There! 👋, I'm Anubhav Singh

 ### An aspiring full stack developer.
-Currently working on Frontend Development.
+Currently working on App Development.
 I’m passionate about learning new technologies.

--    👨‍💻  Currently learning  **React JS**
+-    👨‍💻  Currently learning  **React Native**

--   ❓  Ask me about  **HTML5 ,CSS3, Javascript(ES6), NodeJS, MongoDB**
+-   ❓  Ask me about  **HTML5 ,CSS3, Bootstrap, Javascript(ES6), NodeJS, EJS, MongoDB**

 -   📫  How to reach me  **[singhanubhav58@gmail.com](mailto:singhanubhav@gmail.com)**

+-    🖇️ Would love to collab in **Web Dev**

 ## Connect With Me.